RealIndrit/sso-launcher-rs/README.md

-# SimplyLaunch
-An alternate, simple horse game launcher, because over-engineering one using IPC and Electron bloat is all they can do themselves.
+# SSO Launcher (Rust) (Based on [SimplyLaunch](https://github.com/vars1ty/SimplyLaunch))

+## Why did you fork?
+Welcome to git, if its MIT license, you can do whatever :P. To be serious, I looked at activity of that project and saw nothing has been done the last 7 months, so it seems to not be maintained.
+And the fact that it did not even work as logic's stuff had changed since.
+So I just moved over to my own fork and maintain it here, OG author is 100% welcome to rip the code.
+(I even encourage it)

+## What is it?
+Simply put, it is a heavily stripped down launcher for `Star Stable Online` with less bloat.
+The amount of shit in the official launcher is nothing short of astonishing.
+And I personally do not wanna be within 10 feet radius of Electron based bloat programs if it can be avoided.

 ## Why?

+I'll just use the original authors' description.
+It summarizes it pretty well:

-Because I don't want to sit and wait for their horrible pasta-coded launcher takes its sweet time to load useless stuff, like:
+_Because I don't want to sit and wait for their horrible pasta-coded launcher takes its sweet time to load useless stuff, like:_
 - Star Coins
 - Stable Care
 - Offers